OUR FALL CAMPAIGN is underway.

 Fall 2019 Work Days

-We can always use help picking up on the branches and litter from the grounds.
+We can always use help picking up branches and litter from the grounds.
 Just make a pile near the side of the road.
 Sticks and branches will be picked up by the Keenas.

 Bring your garden tools, gloves,